galachad/mcptools/README.md

 > in my Positron session?”

-Without mcptools, Claude couldn’t get far here; by default, it can’t run R code and doesn’t have any way to “speak to” my active R sessions.
+Without mcptools, Claude couldn’t get far here; by default, it can’t run R code and doesn’t have any way to “speak to” my interactive R sessions.

 <img src="https://github.com/user-attachments/assets/064df664-2669-498e-a644-fb191a30235f" alt="A screencast of a chat with Claude.
 After the question is asked, a tool called 'describe data frame' is called with the `data_frame` argument set to `forested`.
 The results are returned from mcptools as json, which the model then integrates into its response: 'Based on the data structure, I can see there's a `year` column with values ranfing from 1995 to 2024.
 The earliest recorded sample in the `forested` data is from 1995.'" width="100%" />